Night and Day

 Illustrations by Kristen Radtke

-A landmark republication of a timely, overlooked social novel from Virginia Woolf set amidst the struggle for women’s suffrage, re-introduced for Restless Classics by bestselling author of Fates and Furies Lauren Groff and illustrated by graphic artist Kristen Radtke.
+The 200th Anniversary Edition of Virginia Woolf’s timely, overlooked second novel—a remarkable story of two women navigating the possibilities opened up by the struggle for women’s suffrage—introduced for Restless Classics by bestselling author of Fates and Furies Lauren Groff and illustrated by graphic artist Kristen Radtke.

 ABOUT THE BOOK